This is section 1.4 out of the NauticEd Bareboat Charter Course.

 In the BVI there are two good provisioning grocery stores in Road town that do a great job of catering to Yachties.
 You can order the provisions online through an online web portal, enter when you start your charter, which charter company base and boat name (or your name on your charter contract) and they will reliably deliver everything to you.

-Those two BVI grocery stores companies are:
+One BVI grocery stores is:

 Also, it’s a good idea not to go overboard on provisions.
 On most islands that you’ll visit during your BVI trip you can get extra provisions and ice, so don’t buy too much.